Usbac/wolff/docs/session.md

+`Wolff\Core\Session`

 Instead of managing the `$_SESSION` variable directly, you can use the Wolff Session class.

-All the session methods work with the time expressed in minutes (unless it’s specified here).
+It's safer since it's tied to the client's IP address and its user agent, meaning that if the client has a different IP or a different user agent, the session will be destroyed.

 ## General methods

-Just remember to `use Core\Session`.
+_All the session methods works with the time expressed in minutes (unless it’s specified other way)._

 ### Start session

+`start()`

-Start the session:
+Starts the session.

 ```php
 Session::start();